mik3lol/n8n-databricks-apps/README.md

 ## 📞 Support

 For issues and questions:
-- Create an issue in the repository
+- Create an issue in the [repository](https://github.com/mik3lol/n8n-databricks-apps)
 - Check the n8n documentation: https://docs.n8n.io/
 - Review [Databricks documentation](https://docs.databricks.com/) for Databricks-specific issues

 ---

-**Note**: This project is designed for Databricks environments and may require adjustments for other platforms.
+**Note**: This project is designed for Databricks environments and will require adjustments for other platforms.